NewAmazingPVP/AutoUpdatePlugins/README.md

 3) Restart or run `/update` or `/aup update` to trigger updates.

-The plugin will update your plugins at the configured interval (Folia/Paper async or Bukkit async).
+The plugin runs at the configured schedule (interval or cron).
+Updates are applied on restart if your platform uses an `update/` folder.

 ## Quick Start